 Start by removing any moss and excess debris from the roof as this will make things a little easier to clean and you’ll also get better results.

-Using a manual telescopic pole with a soft brush attachment and a bucket of warm, clean, soapy water wash the panes of glass, you may need to get on a ladder to get a better view of the roof so be sure to have a spotter and take note of ladder safety.
+Use a manual telescopic pole with a soft brush attachment and a bucket of warm, clean, soapy water to wash the panes of glass, You may need to get on a ladder to get a better view of the roof so be sure to have a spotter and take note of ladder safety.
 Be sure to regularly replace the water in the bucket as otherwise, you’ll simply be transferring the grime back to the roof and windows.

 For best results and a professional standard finish, why not try going over the roof with a squeegee attachment to get a squeaky clean smear-free finish.

 Note: Avoid using pressure washers.
 Whilst the temptation to simply blast grime and moss off of your conservatory roof might seem like a good idea at the time, it can cause damage to both the frames and seals.
 The last thing you want to end up with is a roof with leaky seals as this can lead to problems with condensation and mould.

 In much the same fashion as the glass, use warm soapy water to wash down your UPVc frames.
 Pay particular attention to any stubborn spots and nooks and crannies and take care around seals.
 Avoid the use of harsh cleaning products as this could damage the frames and potentially perish seals.
 If you’re unsure use the spot test method before cleaning the whole framework.

 Replace your existing glass roof with a Guardian Roof™